teachain/rocketmq-docker/README.md

 ```
 cd image-build
-sh build-image.sh RMQ-VERSION BASE-IMAGE
+sh build-image-server.sh RMQ-VERSION BASE-IMAGE
 ```

 > Tip: The supported RMQ-VERSIONs can be obtained from [here](https://archive.apache.org/dist/rocketmq/).
 The supported BASE-IMAGEs are [centos, alpine].
-For example: ```sh build-image.sh 4.5.0 alpine```
+For example: ```sh build-image-server.sh 4.5.0 alpine```

 ### B. Stage a specific version